TrashPandaCode/reports/ia-final/contributions/markus.typ

   Later in this phase I was contributing regarding the `level content` itself, the `story` of the game and how to connect those two aspects of the game.
 After setting up initial levels I was also involved in working out and designing `tutorial levels` to introduce the player to the game mechanics and also help him navigate within the system.
 This was a very important part of the game design, as it was crucial to make the game `user-friendly` and easy to understand for the player.

   When we had first user tests we realized that we should give a better introduction outside of the game itself.
 Therefore I designed a `tutorial section` that goes through the main elements of the game, like buttons, the game and editor window, the node system and so on.
-This was then furthermore developed by other team members adding images and videos for example.
+This was then further developed into its final state by Leo Kling and Jonathan Kron.

   For the assets I was involved in the discussion about which assets to use and how to integrate them into the game but less involved in the actual creation of the assets.